-1 Project Name CDBG Administration Target Area Communitywide Goals Supported CDBG Program Planning/Administration Needs Addressed Planning and Administration of the CDBG Program Funding \$74,476.80 Description Activities directly associated with administration of the CDBG program.
+1 Project Name CDBG Administration Target Area Communitywide Goals Supported CDBG Program Planning/Administration Needs Addressed Planning and Administration of the CDBG Program Funding \$72,093.40 Description Activities directly associated with administration of the CDBG program.
 Target Date 12/31/2021 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description Lee's Summit City Hall 220 SE Green St. Planned Activities City activities associated with administering the CDBG program.
 2 Project Name Coldwater BackSnack Program Target Area Goals Supported Basic Needs for Food, Clothing, etc. Needs Addressed Basic Needs of Low-to-Moderate Income Persons Funding \$5,048.00 Description Working with Harvesters to provide free weekend snack lunches in backpacks to elementary school chronically hungry children of the Lee's Summit R-7 School District.
 Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities It is estimated that the BackSnack program will benefit 258 children and the CDBG portion of the funding will benefit about 32 for the entire school year.
 Location Description Coldwater will deliver the backpacks to schools located within Lee's Summit.

 Planned Activities Coldwater works with Harvesters and the Lee's Summit R-7 School District to provide free snack lunches in backpacks for weekend meals to school children who are chronically hungry.
 3 Project Name Hope House Children's Therapy Target Area Communitywide Goals Supported Mental Health/Substance Abuse Counseling Needs Addressed Mental Health/Substance Abuse Assistance Funding \$12,600.00 Description Therapy sessions provided at Hope House for children experiencing domestic violence.
 Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities The agency estimates 185 children will benefit from this program.
 Location Description Therapy sessions will take place at the Lee's Summit location of Hope House; for security purposes, the physical address is confidential.
-Planned Activities 4 • House; for security purposes, the physical address is confidential.
-The agency provides counseling sessions to children and family members focusing on issues relevant to children who are exposed to 4 Planned Activities House; for security purposes, the physical address is confidential.
-The agency provides counseling sessions to children and family members focusing on issues relevant to children who are exposed to domestic violence.
-4 Planned Activities Project Name House; for security purposes, the physical address is confidential.
-The agency provides counseling sessions to children and family members focusing on issues relevant to children who are exposed to domestic violence.
-ReDiscover Case Manager 4 Planned Activities Project Name Target Area House; for security purposes, the physical address is confidential.
-The agency provides counseling sessions to children and family members focusing on issues relevant to children who are exposed to domestic violence.
-ReDiscover Case Manager Old Town Area 4 Planned Activities Project Name Target Area Goals Supported House; for security purposes, the physical address is confidential.
-The agency provides counseling sessions to children and family members focusing on issues relevant to children who are exposed to domestic violence.
-ReDiscover Case Manager Old Town Area Mental Health/Substance Abuse Counseling 4 Planned Activities Project Name Target Area Goals Supported Needs Addressed House; for security purposes, the physical address is confidential.
-The agency provides counseling sessions to children and family members focusing on issues relevant to children who are exposed to domestic violence.
+Planned Activities The agency provides counseling sessions to children and family members focusing on issues relevant to children who are exposed to domestic violence.
+4 Planned Activities Project Name members focusing on issues relevant to children who are exposed to 4 members focusing on issues relevant to children who are exposed to domestic violence.
+4 Project Name members focusing on issues relevant to children who are exposed to domestic violence.
+ReDiscover Case Manager 4 Project Name Target Area members focusing on issues relevant to children who are exposed to domestic violence.
+ReDiscover Case Manager Old Town Area 4 Project Name Target Area Goals Supported members focusing on issues relevant to children who are exposed to domestic violence.
+ReDiscover Case Manager Old Town Area Mental Health/Substance Abuse Counseling 4 Project Name Target Area Goals Supported Needs Addressed members focusing on issues relevant to children who are exposed to domestic violence.
 ReDiscover Case Manager Old Town Area Mental Health/Substance Abuse Counseling Mental Health/Substance Abuse Assistance